-Farmingdale's faculty and staff are dedicated to providing our current and future students the services needed to be successful in the Fall 2020 and beyond.
+Farmingdale's faculty and staff are dedicated to providing our current and future students the services needed to be successful in Spring 2021 and beyond.

 If you are a new student or future student, the Office of Admissions is available to assist you with getting started at FSC.
 The Office of Transfer Services is here to facilitate your transfer process, providing a smooth transition from your previous institution.
 All of our enrollment services are here to support you throughout your educational journey here at Farmingdale.

 The Financial Aid Office continues to move forward with plans that align with the